tmsimont/cache-simulator/README.md

 # CSCI 5593 Cache Simulator

-The project is split into two major components:
+The project is split into 4 major components:

+ * Trace Generation
  * Animation
  * Trace

-The animation is a JavaScript/HTML layer that animates output from the trace-driven cache simulator.

-The trace-driven cache simulator is a simple simulator that accepts various cache parameters and simulates a cache.
-The output includes "scripts" that the animation layer can parse and read to generate a visual representation of the simulation.
+ * UML

+Each subfolder in this repository contains its own README with details related to its respective task.